YuanpengL/YuanpengL.github.io/_pages/about.md

 [paper](https://www.sciencedirect.com/science/article/pii/S0141029623004303)

-We present a clustering–optimization framework to reduce the number of geometrically distinct nodes in single- or double-layer space frames.
+A clustering–optimization framework to reduce the number of distinct nodes in space frames.
 </div>
 </div>